xrazis/haris.razis.com/content/posts/cappadocia.md

 a cared-for city center.

 {{< figure src="/posts/cappadocia/20241027_200708.webp"
-attr="A hipster observed in his natural habitat.
+caption="A hipster observed in his natural habitat.
 We got as close as we could without disturbing him." width=100%
  >}}